BradRyan/diy-thermostat/README.md

-Thermostat application
+##Getting Started##
+To run the app:
+`$ npm run start`

 ##Pages##
-Device Select - Add / Remove devices, choose which thermostat page to navigate to Current status - View temperature and manually select temperature
+   Device Select - Add / Remove devices, choose which thermostat page to navigate to Device Page - View temperature and manually select temperature

-##Thermostat App##
-Status Page